xilingyi/zjn/models/readme.txt

 Zjn_*.m and Zjn_*_review.m use DFT&elemental  and elemantal features, respectively.
 Zjn_*_CV.m use Leave-One-Cluster-Out (LOCO) CV method to evalute the prediction.
 The more complete script comments exist in ELman code.
+RFR_pre is used to predict new materials. two excel are primary data.